-If you're considering an interdisciplinary studies degree, start by identifying your areas of interest.
-An introductory course in topics that interest you can help you decide which directions you want to go.
+If you're considering an interdisciplinary studies degree, start by identifying the subjects that interest you.
+An introductory course can help you decide which direction you want to go in.

 For instance, Introduction to Data Science, Introduction to Financial Accounting, or Introduction to Psychology can give you a taste of the topics and tasks you may encounter when working on an interdisciplinary studies degree customized to these fields.
 Choosing courses on topics you like can help you decide which concentrations to pursue when you're ready to begin working on the degree.

 1. University of Colorado Boulder. “ BA in Interdisciplinary Studies, “ https://www.colorado.edu/education/academics/undergraduate-programs/ba-interdisciplinary-studies.”
 Accessed June 29, 2022.

 2. University of North Texas. “ Interdisciplinary Studies Concentrations,” https://interdisciplinarystudies.unt.edu/concentrations.”
 Accessed June 29, 2022.